EadaAshish/Kickstarter-Analysis-and-Prediction/README.md

     Number of Comments,
     Number of Updates

-Using different Classification algorithms and Feature Selection ALgorithms were used to get the best possible performance out of the given algorithms.
+Final Notebook shows the final results by using different Classification algorithms and Feature Selection ALgorithms were used to get the best possible performance out of the given algorithms.